-Machine learning is a game-changing technology for lenders, lowering compliance and regulatory costs and helping with robust credit scoring and lending applications.
-Credit decisionmakers can use AI for robust credit lending applications to achieve faster, more accurate risk assessment, using machine intelligence to factor in the character and capacity of applicants.
-For example, underwrite.ai applies advances in AI derived from genomics and particle physics to provide lenders with nonlinear, dynamic models of credit risk which radically outperform traditional approaches.
-This can supplement young adults’ and self-employed professionals’ often thin credit history.
-In fact, FICO uses AI, to build credit risk models.
-AI can also help creditors collect outstanding debts,by using machine learning to generate insights that are hard for humans to spot.
+Machine Learning is a game-changing technology for lenders, lowering compliance and regulatory costs, and helping with robust credit scoring and lending applications.
+Credit decisionmakers can use AI in finance to achieve faster, more accurate risk assessment, using machine intelligence to factor in the character and capacity of applicants.

 Case Study: Zest AI